AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 ### Intrerrupts

 The B.I.O.S interface makes its routines available via intrerrupts.
-Intrerrupts are a processor feature that allows you to temporarily halt the CPU from what it's doing and have it jump execution to what is called an **ISR** (Intrerrupt Service Routine), before resuming to the code it was previously executing.
+Intrerrupts are a processor feature that allows you to temporarily halt the CPU from what it's doing and have it jump execution to what is called an **ISR** (Intrerrupt Service Routine), before resuming execution of the code it was at prior to the intrerrupt.
 The ISR is code just like ours that the CPU can execute.

 Intrerrupts are a vital feature of processors, as they can be triggered both by software like we are now, and by hardware.
 This is the feature that allows computers to react to keys being pressed on a keyboard for example.